Monotonicity of entropy for real multimodal maps: Isentropes in are contractible.

-Now we will define another, but related deformation.
-The difference in the deformation $\ed_t$ and the deformation $\hed_t$ defined below is that $\ed_t$ decreases the parameter $\zeta_i$ until the corresponding plateau $Z_i$ touches another plateau (or reaches $e$); blocks (consisting of more than one plateau) do not move under $\ed_t$.
-The deformation $\hed_t$ also moves blocks of plateaus, provided they form a local extremum, which happens whenever the block consists of an odd number of plateaus.
+{\bf Construction of \boldmath $\hed_t$: \unboldmath} A natural variant is the deformation $\hed_t$ which will widen plateaus in order to decrease entropy to $0$.
+The difference in the deformations $\ed_t$ and $\hed_t$ is that $\ed_t$ decreases the parameter $\zeta_i$ until the corresponding plateau $Z_i$ touches another plateau (or reaches $e$); blocks (consisting of more than one plateau) do not move under $\ed_t$.
+By contrast, the deformation $\hed_t$ will also move blocks of plateaus, provided they form a local extremum, which happens whenever the block consists of an odd number of plateaus.
 Blocks of an even number of plateaus are not moved by $\hed_t$ (unless an extra plateau joins the block).
+As it turns out, this may introduce new wandering pairs.

-{\bf Construction of \boldmath $\hed_t$: \unboldmath} A natural variant is the deformation $\hed_t$ which will increase the width of plateaus to decrease entropy to $0$.
-This may introduce new wandering pairs.
 Define the `sign' for plateaus that are part of a block of plateaus:

-Notice that $\hsgn(Z_i)$ depends not only on $i$ but also on $T$, and $\hsgn(Z_i) = \pm 1$ means that $T$ has a local extremum at the block of plateaus that $Z_i$ is part of.
-We deform $T$ according to the flow defined by the system of differential equations on the parameters, where we will now indicate the $t$-dependence by $\zeta_{i,t}(T)$.
+Note that $\hsgn(Z_i)$ depends not only on $i$ but also on $T$, and $\hsgn(Z_i) = \pm 1$ means that $T$ has a local extremum at the block of plateaus that $Z_i$ is part of.
+We deform $T$ according to the flow defined by the system of differential equations on the parameters.

-This means that if the $Z_i$ (or the block of touching plateaus touching $\hat Z_i$) represents a local maximum/minimum, then the deformation decreases/increases it, while if it corresponds to an inflection plateau or is already completely flat (\ie has value equal to $\pm e$), then it remains unchanged.
+The differential equation defines a continuous deformation $\hed_t$ with the property that $t \mapsto \hed_t(T)$ (not necessarily strictly) decreases the topological entropy.
 During the deformation blocks can collide, and then the combined larger blocks are deformed according to the same rule.
 (As a result $\hsgn(Z_i)$ can change during the deformation.)
-Obviously this defines a continuous deformation $\hed_t$ with the property that $t \mapsto \hed_t(T)$ (not necessarily strictly) decreases the topological entropy.